Kluvens/Computer-Science/Database/sql.md

 -- The ifnull() function lets you return an alternative value if an expression is NULL select productname, unitprice * (unitsinstock + ifnull(unitsonorder, 0)) from products;

+-- The SQL EXCEPT clause is used to combine two select statements and -- returns rows from the first select statement that are not returned by the seconde statement -- I want to get movie title and rating from movies where rating is between 8.0 and 9.0 select title, rating from movies where rating > 8.0 EXCEPT select title, rating from movies where rating > 9.0;

+-- select all movie titles and rating where rating is above the average with teminfo(averageValue) as (select avg(rating) from movies) select title, rating, runtime from movies, teminfo where movies.rating > teminfo.averageValue;

+-- sql countif
+select count(case when rating = 8.0 then 1 end) from movies;

+-- delete duplicate emails in database delete p1 from person p1, person p2
+where p1.email = p2.email and p1.id > p2.id;

+-- find the second highest salary select max(salary) as SecondHighestSalary from Employee where salary < (select max(salary) from Employee)
 ```

 ![image](https://user-images.githubusercontent.com/95273765/207810280-83b5f4a7-1ae3-469b-9ed7-e1ff6316d89c.png)